Built Ford Tough Series: 2012 season changes

-In 2012, after the first five events of the BFTS season, the number of riders on the tour was cut from 40 to 35.
+In 2012, the BFTS was now primarily televised on CBS Sports Network.
+Some events were also televised on NBC Sports Network (formerly Versus, before changing to NBC Sports Network at the start of 2012).
+After the first five events of the BFTS season, the number of riders on the tour was cut from 40 to 35.
 Also, qualification for the PBR World Finals was now determined by the top 35 point earners.
 Previously, from 2009 to 2011 qualifying for the World Finals was based on the top 40 money earners.